moritzbappert/wpgiftregistry/README.txt

 == Changelog ==

+= 1.4.0 =
+* **NEW FEATURE:** Split gifts into parts to enable group gifting
+* Display unavailable gifts at the end of the wishlist
+* New 'Copy Shortcode' button

 = 1.3.5 =
 * New settings to enable/disable email and personal message fields in the gift reservation dialogue